yq8519/intel6-14rom/ReadMe.md

 Usage Instructions for Intel 6th-14th Generation CPU Integrated GPU Passthrough in PVE Virtual Machines using Custom ROM Files
 (Note:This solution is not compatible with qemu 9.2.This solution is not compatible with Ultra 1st/2nd Generation (e.g., Meteor Lake architecture) desktops and laptops, as no testing has been conducted on these devices due to lack of hardware availability.)

-本项目fork edk2 2024年12月5日版本
+本项目edk2已经做成了子模块。

-This project is forked from the EDK2 version dated December 5, 2024.
+This project is forked from the EDK2, EDK2 is submodule.

 一、关于源码About source code：